luismbo/cl-travis/README.md

 and many different Lisp implementations: ABCL, Allegro CL, SBCL, CMUCL, CCL and ECL.

-In addition, it installs Quicklisp for  as well as [CIM][4], which means you can conveniently run Lisp code using the `cl` command.
+In addition, it installs Quicklisp as well as [CIM][4], which means you can conveniently run Lisp code using the `cl` command and grab dependencies via `ql:quickload`.
+ASDF is set up to look for system definitions recursively within your project repository and within the `~/lisp` directory.

 Using it is simple, you don't even have to clone this repository: